matt-filion/s3-db/docs/Configuration.md

 #### Database
 * **db.name** (process.env: db_name or S3DB_NAME, default: 's3-db') Sets the name for the logical database.
 * **db.environment** (process.env: db_environment or STAGE or AWS_LAMBDA_FUNCTION_VERSION, default: 'dev').
 * **db.namePattern** (process.env: db_namePattern, default: '${db.name}.${db.environment}-${name}') Sets the naming convention for each bucket. _The ${name} variable must always be at the end._ Feeds into the naming of each bucket, and to determine 'ownership' of a bucket for the database.
-In the case of ownership, the pattern is used with an empty string for name, and bucket name that ```startsWith``` the resulting value, is considered owned by the logical database
+In the case of ownership, the pattern is used with an empty string for name, and bucket name that ```startsWith``` the resulting value, is considered owned by the logical database.
+If you want to use existing buckets, you can simply set this to '' and it will no longer attempt to use naming to group the collections together.
 * **db.allowDrop** (process.env: db_allowDrop, default: false) If true, the code will attempt to execute collection drops (bucket deletes).
 Additional permissions will likely have to be added to allow this.

 #### Provider